Is it better to work for a year or two before pursuing higher studies abroad, or should I specialize immediately for a Master's?

 - Is it possible to pursue a master's in artificial intelligence and machine learning abroad in Ireland/Singapore?

-- Is Australia a good option for mechanical engineering studies compared to the US in USA for a Master's?
+- Are there good options for mechanical engineering programs in Germany besides public colleges for a Master's?